fiftydinar/gnome-calendar-appimage/README.md

 # gnome-calendar-appimage
-Test of Gnome Calendar AppImage, not intended for daily-driving.
+Test of Gnome Calendar AppImage, not intended for daily-driving yet.

 ## Known issues
 - Some icons are not available